nmi-leipzig/jacc/README.md

 <br/>
 Clock 2s frequency is very low compared to clock 0 and 1.<br/>
 This will lead to some unrequested deviation on clock 2.<br/>
-The Divider Cascade feature can be used in this case in order to reduce the deviation on clock 4.<br/>
+The Divider Cascade feature can be used in this case in order to reduce the deviation on clock 2.<br/>
-To do this the low frequency clock has to be put on clock 4 and the -clk4c argument has to be used.<br/>
+To do this the low frequency clock has to be put on port 4 instead of port 2 and the **-clk4c** argument has to be used.<br/>
 Example call:
 ```
     python jacc.py -fin1 400 -fout0 750 -fout1 800 -fout4 4.69 -clk4c